Hybrid Poplar One of The Fastest Growing Trees

 Soil: well-drained but very adaptable to most soils

 Overcup Oak Tree

 The Overcup Oaktree comes with a brilliant gray-brown or reddish bark.
 In summer, it displays beautiful leathery dark green leaves.
-Even in fall, its rich yellow-brown leaves still maintain its undeniable attraction.
+Even in fall, its rich yellow-brown leaves still maintain their undeniable attraction.
 Difficult urban landscaping situations pose no threat to it.
-The uniform branches that make it stand out give it a rounded and open-crowned shape when viewed from a distance.
+The uniform branches make it stand out to give it a rounded and open-crowned shape when viewed from a distance.
 Overcup Oaktree thrives in a variety of soil conditions.
 You are sure to have it around for several decades once successfully planted; it is merely a sturdy, long-lived shade tree.
 The origin of the Overcup Oak can be traced to protected forests.
-Although it thrives in low-lands as well as in swampy areas, studies show that it does well in arid regions.
+Although it thrives in lowlands and swampy areas, studies show that it does well in arid regions.
 Its ability to survive in most soil conditions makes some people prefer calling it an urban tree.
 Its maintenance is minimal if you have one in your yard.
-Occasional pruning when the branches get damaged, die or too close to your home will do.
+Occasional pruning when the branches get damaged, die, or are too close to your home will do.

 Mature Height: 45′-70’ft